tarantool/doc/doc/1.7/book/box/box_space.rst

         :return: null

+        **Possible errors:**

-        **Possible errors:** it is illegal to modify a primary-key field.
-It is illegal to use upsert with a space that has a unique secondary index.
+        * It is illegal to modify a primary-key field.
+        * It is illegal to use upsert with a space that has a unique secondary index.

         **Complexity factors:** Index size, Index type, number of indexes accessed, WAL settings.